-The European Championships can create new history and showcase legends that will inspire a new generation of superstars.
+The European Championships can create new history and showcase legends to inspire a new generation of superstars.
 While the best players in Europe prepare to lock horns in the battle for supremacy, the fresh-faced new breed littered in the EURO 2020 squads will also have dreams of stealing the show.

 Many talented teenagers are making their first significant steps in international football this summer.
 Thus, with the help of , this write-up chronicles the youngest players set to be involved in Euro 2020.

 Jude Bellingham (England, 17 years old)

 The precocious young midfielder has lived up to his immense potential since a £ 25 million transfer from Birmingham.
 Bellingham has consistently impressed Dortmund as they clinched a top-four place and scooped the German Cup, justifying his status as one of Europe’s top youngsters.

 The 17-year-old was voted the Bundesliga’s Best Newcomer, beating Jamal Musiala and several other talented youngsters.
 His incredibly mature performances also extended to the Champions League as Dortmund was knocked out in the quarterfinals, where he was magnificent against Manchester City.

 Bellingham became England’s third-youngest full international behind only Theo Walcott and Wayne Rooney and could end his fairytale campaign with another brilliant campaign with England.
 The youngest player at EURO 2020 could well win the Best Young Player Award come July 11.

 Jamal Musiala (Germany, 18 years old)

 The Bayern Munich wonder-kid has become one of the hottest teenage prospects since returning to Germany from Chelsea’s academy in 2019.
 Musiala took the Bundesliga by storm in the just-concluded season.
 He became Bayern’s youngest player and goal-scorer before scoring six times in 26 games and adding his maiden strike in Europe against Lazio last 16 of the Champions League.